OWASP/owasp-mastg/techniques/android/MASTG-TECH-0109.md

 platform: android
 ---

 Flutter is an open-source UI software development kit (SDK) created by Google.
-It is used for building natively compiled applications for mobile, web, and desktop from a single codebase.
+It is used to build natively compiled applications for mobile, web, and desktop from a single codebase.
 Flutter uses Dart, which is not proxy-aware and uses its own certificate store.
-The application doesn't use the proxy configuration of the system and sends the data directly to the server.
+A Flutter mobile app doesn't use the system's proxy configuration and sends the data directly to the server.
 Connections are verified against built-in certificates, so any certificates installed on the system are simply ignored.
-Due to this, it is not possible to intercept HTTPS requests as the certificate of the proxy will never be trusted.
+This makes it impossible to intercept HTTPS requests through a standard MiTM setup, as the proxy's certificate is never trusted.

-In order to intercept Flutter HTTPS traffic, we need to deal with two problems:
+To intercept HTTPS traffic fom a Flutter app, we have to deal with two challenges:

-- Make sure the traffic is sent to the proxy.
+- Ensure that the traffic is sent to the proxy.
-- Disable the TLS verification of any HTTPS connection.
+- Disable TLS verification on any HTTPS connection.

-There are generally three approaches to this: **@MASTG-TOOL-0100**, **@MASTG-TOOL-0001** and **@MASTG-TOOL-0115**.
+There are generally two approaches to this: **@MASTG-TOOL-0100** and **@MASTG-TOOL-0001**.

 - **reFlutter**: This tool creates a modified version of the Flutter module which is then repackaged into the APK.
-It configures the internal libraries to use a specified proxy and disable the TLS verification.
+It configures the internal libraries to use a specified proxy and disables the TLS verification.
 - **Frida**: The [disable-flutter-tls.js script](https://github.com/NVISOsecurity/disable-flutter-tls-verification) can dynamically remove the TLS verification without the need for repackaging.
 As it doesn't modify the proxy configuration, additional steps are needed (e.g. ProxyDroid, DNS, iptables, ...).
-- **HTTP Toolkit**: The HTTP toolkit uses firda scripts to handle interception, manage certificate trust, disable certificate pinning and transparency checks for MitM interception of HTTPS traffic on Android.

 ## Intercepting Traffic using reFlutter